Is CAD a Cheaper Way to Finance Imported Goods?

 CAD financing is a line of international financing advantageous to the buyer as they inspect the good before transferring the funds to the financial institution.
 Cash Against Documents financing protects buyers from accepting goods of lesser quality or quantity than agreed upon.

 When the shipment and goods become approved, the buyer pays the financial institution a predetermined amount for the consignment, and the financial institution sends the funds to the seller while the buyer receives the title to the shipment.

 Visit our previous article “What is Purchase Order Funding & Trade Import Financing?” to learn more about international trade financing.

 International trade can be a complex business on both sides of the transaction.
 Purchasing goods overseas with a traditional credit line is ideal but virtually impossible to obtain when importing goods.
 CAD Financing with Bankers Factoring is the solution to ensure exporters get their money on time while the importer is not out the cash while for the goods.

-Below are some benefits to CAD Financing with Bankers:
+Below are some benefits of CAD Financing with Bankers:

 - Sellers/Exporters are guaranteed payment

 - Buyers/Importers can inspect goods before making payment